spray/spray/docs/documentation/spray-io/pipelining.rst

 This expression constructs a single ``PipelineStage`` instance from 3 to 7 sub-stages, depending on the configuration settings of the client.
 The lines containing a ``?`` operator evaluate to ``EmptyPipelineStage`` if the boolean expression before the ``?`` is false.
-The ``EmptyPipelineStage`` does not create any pipeline segments when the command and event pipelines are built for a new connection, which is why "switched off" PipelineStages do not introduce any overhead.
+The ``EmptyPipelineStage`` singleton object serves as a "neutral" element when combining pipeline stages.
+Its ``build`` method doesn't append any logic to either pipeline, so "switched off" PipelineStages do not introduce any overhead.

 .. _HttpClient: https://github.com/spray/spray/blob/master/spray-can/src/main/scala/cc/spray/can/client/HttpClient.scala